lucified/lucify-component-builder/API.md

 ### Options for multi-page React-router projects

-`pageDefs`: list of objects containing page metadata for all entry points.
+-`pageDefs`: list of objects containing page metadata for all entry points.
 For each object, the same attributes as allowed for `pageDef` are recognized.
 They are optional.
 However, a `path` attribute is mandatory.
 It is the page's web path below `assetContext`.

 ### Options for projects with multiple embeds

 `embedDefs`: object containing definitions of all embeds build within project.
 Recognizes the same attributes that are allowed for `pageDef`.
 They are optional.
 The following additional attributes are mandatory:
 - `path`: The embeds' web path below `assetContext`
 - `componentPath`: File system path to the React component bootstrapping the embed (`.jsx`).

-### Deprecated options

-`publishFromFolder`: Don't know whether this still works.
-Is currently defined as `dist` in all projects.

 ## `LUCIFY_ENV`